TrustSource/ts-python-sample/README.md

 This example is based on Python 3, we recommend to use at least python 3.6.
 For package management we use pip together with virtual environments.

+Let's start with cloning the sample application.

 ```
 # clone a repo
 git clone https://github.com/trustsource/ts-python-sample
 cd ts-python-sample
 ```

-Now we create a virtual envorinment for the project and activate it:
+Create a virtual envorinment for the project and activate it:

 ```
 # create a virtual environment